 Deciding on Dental Implants

 Before any procedure, we have a consultation with our patients.
 We want to ensure that the dental implant process is your best choice.
 The dentist will do a thorough oral health exam and take digital impressions.
-It’s important to ensure that you have the proper bone structure to support a dental implant.
+Ensuring you have the proper bone structure to support a dental implant is important.
 We’ll discuss procedures like a dental bone graft if you don’t have the proper bone density.
-If you need a bone graft, we perform that procedure, which will have to heal properly before the dental implant.
+We perform that procedure if you need a bone graft, which must heal properly before the dental implant.

 Pre-Surgery Process

-Once your dentist determines that you can receive a dental implant, your dentist will begin by taking dental impressions and x-rays.
+Once your dentist determines that you can receive a dental implant, your dentist will begin by taking dental impressions and X-rays.
 We will ensure proper planning for the implant procedure.
 Extensive imagery and planning allow us to give you the best possible outcome.
-The dentist will talk to you about placement and show you where the implant posts will be in your mouth.
+The dentist will discuss placement and show you where the implant posts will be in your mouth.

 We want your surgical process to be comfortable and pain-free.
 Before surgery, we’ll discuss your sedation dentistry options.
 We offer multiple levels of sedation, from laughing gas to general anesthesia.
-We consider your anxiety about the procedure, as well as the procedure length and the number of implants being placed.
+We consider your anxiety about the procedure, length, and number of implants placed.
 You’ll remain relaxed and comfortable for the entire duration of the procedure.

 Dental Implant Surgery